ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 The Privacy Pass architecture and ecosystem are both intended to be receptive to extensions that expand the current set of functionalities through new issuance protocols.
-Each issuance protocol SHOULD include a detailed analysis of the privacy impacts of the extension, why these impacts are justified, and guidelines on how to deploy the protocol to minimize any privacy impacts.
+Each issuance protocol MUST include a detailed analysis of the privacy impacts of the extension, why these impacts are justified, and guidelines on how to deploy the protocol to minimize any privacy impacts.
 Any extension to the Privacy Pass protocol MUST adhere to the guidelines